-Adolescent parents who express an interest in taking part in the study will be able to scan a QR code/click a link that will take them to Trial Deck, a secure online platform hosted by software developers, where they will be able to read the Participant Information Sheet (PIS).
 Organisations that run Parent Buddy support schemes will help us to specifically recruit participants for the Parent Buddy roles.
+The study will also be advertised using a video and flyer on social media and other print media.
+Posters and flyers will be sent to the team's contacts and their professional networks.
 Individuals who express an interest in becoming a Parent Buddy will be able to scan a QR code/click a link that will take them to an online PIS hosted by Qualtrics.

-For both groups potential participants will be allowed as much time as they wish to consider the information, and the opportunity to question the research team, or other independent parties, to decide whether they will participate in the study.
+Potential Parent participants and potential Parent Buddy volunteers will be allowed as much time as they wish to consider the information, and the opportunity to question the research team, or other independent parties, to decide whether they will participate in the study.